 Why do about 1 in 4 Americans choose to purchase Medicare Supplemental insurance?
 Well, Original Medicare only covers about 80% of medical expenses, leaving enrollees vulnerable to large, unexpected out-of-pocket expenses.
 Medicare Supplement plans are designed to reduce these risks.
 They help cover expenses—such as copays and deductibles—that basic Medicare doesn’t, limiting exposure to potentially catastrophic medical bills.
-Supplementing your basic
+Choosing a Medicare Supplement plan can make a huge difference later on.

 Medicare coverage is a sound financial decision that can help promote peace of mind, while protecting your financial future.
 Follow our guide to make sure you make the most cost-effective choice that includes the benefits that matter the most to you.